 We too live in a world of nations and kingdoms at war.
 And we should take the Apostles as our “models,” as today’s Epistle counsels.
-Like them we must persevere in the face of unbelieving relatives and friends, and forces and authorities hostile to God.
+Like them we must persevere in the face of unbelieving relatives, friends, forces, and authorities hostile to God.

-As we do in today’s Psalm, we should sing His praises, joyfully proclaim His coming as Lord and King.
+As we do in today’s Psalm, we should sing His praises and joyfully proclaim His coming as Lord and King.
 The Day of the Lord is always a day that has already come and a day still yet to come.
 It is the “today” of our Liturgy.